The Liar Princess and the Blind Prince: Plot

-Over the course of the journey, the two begin to bond, though the "Princess's" unusual mannerisms arouse confusion and eventually suspicion from the Prince.
-One night, while the Princess was handing the Prince a flower, a moonbeam cast over her hand and returned it to its original form.
-The Prince, remembering the feel of the arm that blinded him, immediately recognized it and the resulting falling out caused a massive forest fire.
-The flames eventually reach and consume most of the Witch's collection; the payments of all the wishes she had granted.
-Infuriated, the Witch transforms into a massive monster and begins to rampage through the forest.
-After saving the Prince from the fire, the Princess and Prince decide to work together to calm the Witch down in order to apologize.
-They succeed and though she is still furious with them, the Witch accepts the Princess's request for the Prince's eyesight restored, though both her ability to transform and her memories of the Prince would be required as payment.
-The Witch admits that such a price would not normally be required to heal the Prince's eyes alone, but to atone for their sins and to acquire the power needed to heal the forest, she would need the additional magic.
-Despite the Prince's attempting to stop the Princess from accepting the terms, he is powerless to prevent it as the Princess is permanently turned back into her true form.
+Over the course of the journey, the two begin to bond.
+One night, while the princess is handing the prince a flower, moonlight falls on her hand and it returns to its original form.
+The prince immediately recognizes the feel of the arm that blinded him, and the resulting falling out causes a massive forest fire.
+The flames eventually reach and consume most of the Witch's collection of payments for all the wishes she had granted; infuriated, the Witch transforms into a massive monster and begins rampaging.
+After saving the prince from the fire, the princess and prince work together to calm the Witch down and apologize.
+Still furious, the Witch nonetheless accepts the princess's wish to heal the prince's eyesight, but demands both her ability to transform and her memories of the prince as payment.
+The Witch admits that such a high price would not normally be required, but the additional magic is needed to heal the forest and as compensation for her collection.
+Despite the prince attempting to stop her, the princess agrees, and is permanently turned back into her true form.

-Sometime after, though now a horrible singer, the Wolf continued singing on a cliff to the night sky until the Prince (still calling her a princess) appears one night.
-Having forgotten who he is, the Wolf initially attempts to eat him.
-Before she can do so, the Prince gives her a bouquet of flowers, causing the Wolf to be overwhelmed by emotions of nostalgia and sorrow.
-No longer feeling alone, the two sit down next to each other.
-Despite her lost memories and voice, the Wolf enjoys the Prince's company and continues singing for him from that point on.
+Some time later, though now a horrible singer, the wolf continues singing to the night sky until the prince (still calling her a princess) appears.
+Having forgotten who he is, the wolf initially attempts to eat him, but when the prince gives her a bouquet of flowers, she is overwhelmed by nostalgia and sorrow.
+No longer feeling alone, the two sit next to each other, and the wolf continues singing for the prince.